Johnson 'must raise jailed Iran mum case'

 Nazanin Zaghari-Ratcliffe: Johnson 'must raise case with Iran'

-The husband of jailed British-Iranian mother Nazanin Zaghari-Ratcliffe has urged Boris Johnson to raise his wife's case when he meets Iran's foreign minister later.
+The husband of a jailed British-Iranian mother has urged Boris Johnson to raise his wife's case when he meets Iran's foreign minister later.

-Mrs Zaghari-Ratcliffe, 39, is serving a five-year jail sentence in Iran after being convicted of spying.
+Nazanin Zaghari-Ratcliffe, 39, is serving a five-year jail sentence in Iran after being convicted of spying.

-But Richard Ratcliffe says his wife is facing possible new charges.
+But Richard Ratcliffe says his wife is "shaken and bewildered" after learning she could face new charges.

-Foreign Secretary Mr Johnson is due to meet his Iranian counterpart in Brussels for Iran nuclear deal talks.
+The UK's foreign secretary is due to meet his Iranian counterpart in Brussels for Iran nuclear deal talks.

 - What is the Nazanin Zaghari-Ratcliffe case about?